EstelleXIA/coattention-pathomics-radiomics/readme.md

-# Leveraging Co-Attention-Based Interactions Between Pathomics and Radiomics for Pan-Cancer Survival Prediction
+# Leveraging Co-Attention-Based Interactions Between Pathology and Radiology for Pan-Cancer Survival Prediction

-This is the Github Repository for "Leveraging Co-Attention-Based Interactions Between Pathomics and Radiomics for Pan-Cancer Survival Prediction".
+This is the Github Repository for "Leveraging Co-Attention-Based Interactions Between Pathology and Radiology for Pan-Cancer Survival Prediction".

 ## Installation